3P's lessons plans

 Students: I don’t like grape juice.

-Small cards guessing game: cut off the word of each card, turn the cards face down, and place number tokens on top.
+Small cards guessing game: cut off the word of each vocabulary card, turn the cards face down, and place number tokens on top.
 Students call out a number, turn over the card, say the word, and then match it to the correct picture.
 This builds confidence in speaking.
+Perfect for pair work.

 These worksheets have students match words to pictures, writing the correct vocabulary word to reinforce word recognition in context.